ibm-cloud-docs/Cloudant/documents/design_documents.md

 ## Copying a design document
 {: #copying-a-design-document}

-You can copy the current version of a design document to a new document by specifying the base document and target document.
+You can copy the latest version of a design document to a new document by specifying the base document and target document.
 The copy is requested by using the `COPY` request method.